amanavvk/comp-vision-exercises/readme.md

 ### Chapters

 **Basics of image processing**
-* Reading images, webcams, videos
+* Reading images, webcams, videoss
 * Basic operations on images such as changing color scales, applying gaussian blurs, edge detection using canny edge detector, dilating and eroding images.
 * Resizing, cropping Images
 * Drawing shapes such as circles, rectangles, lines, and adding text on images